DFE-Digital/education-benchmarking-and-insights/documentation/testing/test-strategy.md

   -  [Deque.axe.playwright](https://github.com/dequelabs/axe-core-nuget/blob/develop/packages/playwright/README.md)
   - [FluentAssertion](https://github.com/fluentassertions/fluentassertions)
   -  [Playwright](https://playwright.dev/)

+**UAT Testing**
+UAT will be performed before release to ensure the system meets the requirements.
+This would also give assurance data has been successfully translated into the system.

+**Technology Selected**

+[will be added later on once we implement it]

+#### Performance Testing
+Performance testing is used to evaluate how the service is able to cope in terms of its stability, responsiveness, and usability when put under different simulated workloads.
+We yet have to implement it before going live.

+**Technology Selected**

+[will be added later on once we implement it]

 #### Security Scans
 Security scans help identify vulnerabilities and mitigate them that can lead to unauthorized access, data breaches, and theft of sensitive information.